MockingbirdME/game_md/Dev's D20 version/core rules.md

 **Requirements:** No other mage traits
 _Advanced_ The character is a learned mage gaining the following benefits:
   - They can know up to one cantrip and up to two spells.
-  - They gains access to two arcane theme secondary skills.
+  - They gains access to two arcane theme secondary skills, those skills cannot be above rank two and cannot be increased beyond rank two.
   - They gain access to learned mage specific arcane effects.
 ### Learned Mage, Advanced Learning
 **Requirements:** Learned Mage